gabr1e11/so-simple-theme/en/_posts/2015-09-03-compiling-a-crosscompiler.md

 ## Prepare the filesystem and grab the required sources

-To compile GCC we will need to download 3 different source packages: GCC, binutils and newlib.
+To compile GCC we will need to download 3 different source packages: *GCC*, *binutils* and *newlib*.
 Instead of newlib you can use glibc but this guide uses newlib.
 Also to grab the sources I use wget.
 If you don't have wget you can install it with: